laki5000/skeletonSpringBoot/README.md

 To import the collection into Postman:
 1. Open Postman.
 2. Go to the "Import" option.
-3. Select the `User.postman_collection` file from the repository.
+3. Select the `User.postman_collection.json` file from the repository.
 4. Import and use the pre-configured requests to test the API endpoints.

 ## Contact